Olympian Gable Steveson returns to jubilant Apple Valley High for a golden hometown celebration

 Steveson, 21, spent the last two years wrestling for the University of Minnesota before becoming a bona fide global sports star in August with a come-from-behind victory in the final second of the gold medal match in Tokyo.

-"Life's been crazy for me," the 2018 Apple Valley High graduate said in brief remarks at a 15-minute welcome home rally.
+"Life's been crazy for me," Steveson said in brief remarks at a 15-minute "welcome home" rally.
 "Never give up on your dreams.
 Your life can change in a second just like mine did. ...
 Happy Gable Steveson Day!"

 Since winning the gold, Steveson gets recognized and stopped everywhere he goes.
 He's been weighing numerous lucrative opportunities, ranging from the NFL and World Wrestling Entertainment (WWE) to staying at the U and wrestling for the Gophers, where he can now profit from his own name, image and likeness under recent NCAA rule changes.